Munna-Git/Consumer-Behavior-and-Retail-Performance-Analysis-in-the-Chips-Market-/README.md

 There are 7 files in total including the README.md file and each file serves it's own purpose.
 Let's begin with the dataset files:
 - The main dataset here on which the pre-processing is conducted is the "QVI_transaction_data.xlsx".
 So if you want to start with the analysis in Jupyter Notebook then download this excel file and import it to Jupyter Notebook using pandas and conduct the Data cleaning.
-The "QVI_purchase_behaviour.xlsx" is the dataset that you have to merge later with the clean dataset to derive insights.
+The "QVI_purchase_behaviour.xlsx" is the dataset that you have to merge later with the clean dataset("QVI_transaction_data.xlsx") to derive further insights.
+The "QVI_data.xlsx" is the merged dataset of "QVI_transaction_data.xlsx" and "QVI_purchase_behaviour.xlsx".
+So here ends the confusion of the 3 dataset confusion.

+- Next file is "Jupyter Analysis Notebook.ipynb" which consists of all the codes involved in data cleaning and the insights derived from the dataset.
+You can refer this notebook to run analysis on the dataset

 ## **Credits & Acknowledgments**